Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Benefits of our Decoupled Composite Model

 \subsection{Compared to single-component model}

-In applications where only the foreground component is of interest, we may wonder if using a composite model is relevant in the first place.
-Would it be possible to simply recover the foreground with a single-component sparsity-promoting problem only?
+When only the foreground component is of interest, we may wonder about the relevance of using a composite model in the first place.
+Would it be possible to recover the foreground with a single-component sparsity-promoting problem only?
 We address the question in this section, first visually then introducing evaluation metrics.